jsav0/quik/playbooks/README.md

 ## Usage:
-1. Writing a new module is as simple as:
+1. Writing a new module (i call them playbooks, similar to ansible) is as simple as:
 ```
 mkdir -p module/files && make ln && cd <module>
 printf 'this is a file\n' > /tmp/file